BlueFinchCommerce/module-checkout-ppcp/README.md

 - Magento 2.4.6 or higher
 - Node 16 or higher (for development purposes only)
-- Latest version of Gene BlueFinch Checkout
+- Latest version of the BlueFinch Checkout

 ## Installation

-Ensure you have installed the latest version of Gene BlueFinch Checkout, which can be found here, [Gene BlueFinch Checkout](https://github.com/bluefinchcommerce/module-checkout).
+Ensure you have installed the latest version of the BlueFinch Checkout, which can be found here, [BlueFinch Checkout](https://github.com/bluefinchcommerce/module-checkout).

 To install the BlueFinch Checkout PPCP module, run the following command in your Magento 2 root directory: